ckaycodes/BankingApp/README.md

 #  ChanBank

-A simple desktop banking application built with Java and JavaFX.
+A simple desktop banking application built with Java, JavaFX, and SQLite.
 This project simulates basic banking functionality, such as account creation, login, and transaction management, all wrapped in a clean UI with a cozy coffee-themed logo.

 ---